Agile Software Development: Definition, Manifesto, Framework, And Benefits

 Read on: Simplifying The 5 Ps Of Project Management

-12 Key Principles behind the Agile Manifesto
+12 key principles behind the Agile Manifesto

-Again, the principles are cited from the creators’ original website.
+Similarly, these principles are cited from the creators’ original website.

 “We follow these principles: